 Gather your family and friends for a festive night of carols at the iconic Riverstage for the Lord Mayor’s Christmas Carols.
-This event is a free all ages event.
-You will need to register for your free tickets this year as numbers are limited.
+This event is an all ages event.
+This year the tickets are $5 and free for children under 18 years old.
 It will be a night to sing along to your favourite carols with some of Brisbane’s finest performers.
-Tickets will be available from Tuesday 24 November.

 A Christmas Carol

 Our favourite festive feel‑good show – Charles Dickens’ A Christmas Carol – is returning to QPAC this December to wow audiences once again.

 Set to take over QPAC’s iconic Concert Hall in 2023, A Christmas Carol is a magical, grand‑in‑scale production brimful of song, humour, love, and lashings of festive joy – perfect for the entire family.

 Shake & Stir Theatre Co’s exquisite adaptation of Dickens’ timeless tale is the most poignant way to herald in the festive season, wrapped up in live music, yule‑tide carolling, innovative video design, lavish costumes… and of course masterful storytelling.